 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Jasper County, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

 Charged With a Drug Crime in Jasper County, MO?
-You Need Experience on Your Side
+Choose Proven Legal Expertise

 When your future is at stake, there’s no room for uncertainty in Jasper County, MO.
 Missouri’s drug laws remain some of the toughest in the nation, and prosecutors work tirelessly to secure convictions.
 At Combs Waterkotte though, we exceed that determination with aggressive defense strategies that have consistently delivered results for our clients.

-Drug Crimes Lawyer in Jasper County, MO: How is the Severity Determined?
+Drug Crimes Lawyer in Jasper County, MO: What Determines the Severity?

 The seriousness of the penalties you face—whether it’s a misdemeanor or felony—depends on several factors, including: